 We spend more than 11 hours a day interacting with media — whether that is a desktop, phone, TV, tablet, etc. — market research group Nielsen reports.
-But concern is rising as to whether this is healthy for younger generations.
-The graduate students of Fashion Institute of Technology’s Cosmetics and Fragrance Marketing and Management degree program released a report with findings that technology is detrimental to early-childhood brain development.
-The report states that, “Neurodegeneration, usually observed in the brain of an elderly person, is now occurring in the developing brain of an adolescent.”
+But the concern is rising as to whether this is healthy for younger generations.
+The graduate students of the Fashion Institute of Technology’s Cosmetics and Fragrance Marketing and Management degree program released a report with findings that technology is detrimental to early-childhood brain development.
+The report states that “Neurodegeneration, usually observed in the brain of an elderly person, is now occurring in the developing brain of an adolescent.”

 And because of that, a new parenting field is slowly emerging: screen-free parenting.
 Today, families are hiring parenting coaches to help them remember what raising children without screens used to be like.